Why are migrants from India attempting to reach the EU via 'Balkan route?' | DW | 24.02.2022

 "We have 540 beds in the center, but 550 migrants have been staying here at the moment.
 That means we are over capacity now.
 Three hundred and sixty of them came from Bangladesh, and around a 100 from India," Andreja Marcenko, the camp's admissions officer, told DW.

 "It's a new trend.
-Indians have been coming here since the last few months," Marcenko added.
+Indians have been coming here since the last few months," Marcenko said.

-Harjinder Kumar, 39, from India's Punjab state, said he arrived in Serbia several months ago.
+Harjinder Kumar, 39, from India's Punjab state, told DW that he arrived in Serbia several months ago.
 He said he fell into debt after taking on loans to pay for his mother's medical treatment.

 "I have come to Serbia hoping to reach the EU one day.
-After going there, I will repay every loan that I took in the past," he told DW.
+After going there, I will repay every loan that I took in the past," he said.

-Kumar's several attempts to enter the EU have failed.
+Kumar's several attempts to enter the European Union have failed.
 He said he feels stuck in Serbia after losing around €2,000 ($2,299) he paid to human traffickers for the illegal journey.

 Kumar cooks and sells chicken biryani to his fellow migrants at the camp.
 "It's pocket money for some of my friends and me here," he said.